self-harm

 Be observant

-Keep an eye out for changes in your friend’s behaviour or appearance.
+Keep an eye out for changes in behaviour or appearance.
 They might be trying to hide their injuries or avoid talking about what’s going on.
 Pay attention if they mention having suicidal thoughts or seem overwhelmed by depression, anxiety or even financial worries.

 Encourage help